rchain/rchain/DEVELOPER.md

 For a more convenient experience, you can share a folder on your Mac with the virtual machine.
 To do this you will need to install the VirtualBox Guest Additions.
 Unfortunately there are some gotchas with this.
 You may need to utilize one of these [solutions](https://askubuntu.com/questions/573596/unable-to-install-guest-additions-cd-image-on-virtual-box).

 ## Description of subprojects

+More info about subprojects can be found in the [Wiki](https://github.com/rchain/rchain/wiki/The-philosophy-of-RChain-node-architecture).

 ### Communication